whiskyechobravo/kerko/docs/contributing.md

 - The header of the PO file must be filled out appropriately.
 - All messages of the PO file must be translated.

-Please submit your translation as a pull request against [Kerko's repository][Kerko], or by [e-mail][Kerko_email], with the PO file included as an attachment (**do not** copy the PO file's content into an e-mail's body, since that could introduce formatting or encoding issues).
+Please submit your translation as a pull request against the proper repository, either [Kerko's][Kerko], or [KerkoApp's][KerkoApp], or by [e-mail][Kerko_email], with the PO file included as an attachment (**do not** copy the PO file's content into an e-mail's body, since that could introduce formatting or encoding issues).

 ## Supporting the project